Leopard tortoise: Ecology and behavior

 Leopard tortoises are herbivorous; their diet consists of a wide variety of plants including forbs, thistles, grasses, and succulents.
 They consume berries and other fruits when available.
 They sometimes gnaw on bones or even ash and hyena feces to obtain calcium, necessary for bone development and their eggshells.
 Seeds can pass undigested through the gut, so the leopard tortoise plays a significant role in seed dispersal.
 Normally active during the day, they are less active during hot weather or during the dry season.

 The leopard tortoise reaches sexual maturity between 12 and 15 years old, and may live as long as 80 to 100 years.
 During the mating season, males fight over females, ramming and butting their competitors.
 They trail after females for quite some distance, often ramming them into submission.
 When mating, the male makes grunting vocalizations.
 Nesting occurs between May and October when the female digs a hole and lays a clutch of five to 30 eggs.
 As many as five to seven clutches may be laid in a single season.
 Incubation takes 8–15 months depending on temperature.
-The numerous predators of the eggs and hatchlings include monitor lizards, snakes, jackals, and crows.
+The numerous predators of the eggs and hatchlings include rock monitors, puff adders, jackals, and crows.
 Adults have few natural predators, but lions and hyenas have occasionally been reported preying on them.